3 Reasons First Time Managers Need More Help Than They're Getting

 I remember applying for a job in my local shop when I was 16 and being told I didn't have enough experience.
 I felt it was terribly unfair – how could I get experience if all the jobs need it?
 When I did eventually get a job, my employer treated me like the newbie that I was, over-explaining, repeating, and picking up on every missed detail to make sure I understood what was expected of me.

-It would appear organizations don’t tend to treat first time managers like that, as if they will pick up their own managers’ good behavior through osmosis rather than develop leadership skills through targeted actions.
-Let’s come back to coaching.
-Particularly when it’s delivered as flexible as possible, coaching offers new leaders the chance to proactively reflect on what they’ve observed in others and in themselves, leading to new insights and better leadership behaviors.
+It would appear organisations don't tend to treat first time managers like that, as if they will pick up their own managers' good behaviour through osmosis rather than develop leadership skills through targeted actions.
+Let's come back to coaching.
+Particularly when it's delivered as flexible as possible, coaching offers new leaders the chance to proactively reflect on what they've observed in others and in themselves, leading to new insights and better leadership behaviours.

 Immediate impact